google-native logo

 EnableDynamicPosition bool

 Enables dynamic position for this facet.
 If set to true, the position of this facet among all facets in the response is determined by Google Retail Search.
-It will be ordered together with dynamic facets if dynamic facets is enabled.
-If set to false, the position of this facet in the response will be the same as in the request, and it will be ranked before the facets with dynamic position enable and all dynamic facets.
+It is ordered together with dynamic facets if dynamic facets is enabled.
+If set to false, the position of this facet in the response is the same as in the request, and it is ranked before the facets with dynamic position enable and all dynamic facets.
 For example, you may always want to have rating facet returned in the response, but it's not necessarily to always display the rating facet at the top.
-In that case, you can set enable_dynamic_position to true so that the position of rating facet in response will be determined by Google Retail Search.
-Another example, assuming you have the following facets in the request: * "rating", enable_dynamic_position = true * "price", enable_dynamic_position = false * "brands", enable_dynamic_position = false And also you have a dynamic facets enable, which will generate a facet 'gender'.
-Then the final order of the facets in the response can be ("price", "brands", "rating", "gender") or ("price", "brands", "gender", "rating") depends on how Google Retail Search orders "gender" and "rating" facets.
-However, notice that "price" and "brands" will always be ranked at 1st and 2nd position since their enable_dynamic_position are false.
+In that case, you can set enable_dynamic_position to true so that the position of rating facet in response is determined by Google Retail Search.
+Another example, assuming you have the following facets in the request: * "rating", enable_dynamic_position = true * "price", enable_dynamic_position = false * "brands", enable_dynamic_position = false And also you have a dynamic facets enable, which generates a facet "gender".
+Then, the final order of the facets in the response can be ("price", "brands", "rating", "gender") or ("price", "brands", "gender", "rating") depends on how Google Retail Search orders "gender" and "rating" facets.
+However, notice that "price" and "brands" are always ranked at first and second position because their enable_dynamic_position values are false.

 ExcludedFilterKeys List<string>